-This monument in the spa gardens (Kurpark) of Bad Ischl is reminiscent of Franz Wirer von Rettenbach, who is considered the founder of the first Austrian saline water health spa in this place.
-Remarkable in the design of the memorial, I find the extraordinary size of the bust.
+This monument in the spa garden (Kurpark) of Bad Ischl commemorates Franz Wirer von Rettenbach.
+He is considered the founder of the first Austrian saline water health spa in this place.
+I’m impressed by the extraordinary size of the sculpture.
+[German]

 This fun fake traffic sign I saw in Hallstatt next to the famous Hallstatt Lake.
 Obviously it should people make aware of waiters crossing the street while serving their guests sitting on the other side of the lane.